 You get a bed to sleep in for free or a couch.
 Occasionally, you will get fabulous hosts who will act as your tour guide and teach your local languages and how to make Hawaiian food.

-Budget Eating & Refreshments in Hawaii
+Budget Eating & Refreshments When Backpacking Hawaii

 Buy Local Beer